bmilcs/bmilcs/README.md

 I'm Bryan, an aspiring full stack web developer.

 🔭 I’m currently working on completing the Odin Project, which focuses on HTML, CSS & JavaScript.
-Follow along with [my progress](https://github.com/bmilcs/op).
+Follow along with my progress [**here**](https://github.com/bmilcs/op).

 <!--
 **bmilcs/bmilcs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.